smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

     - one loose wire nut or sloppy nail piercing insulation gets you a structure fire
 - making ideas expensive helps filter out the bad ideas
 - how do we ever expect to solve that problem with coding agents churning out even more bespoke implementations every day?
-- adapt or get left behind, huh?
-    - life is not defined by monumental choices, rather a series of constant tiny ones
 - oh, you're so cynical
 - the greek cynics
     - self-sufficiency
     - deliberately choosing a hard life
-    - what are you gonna do when you're 40, 10,000 hours as an electrician's apprentice?
-    - Rube Goldberg machine
-    - really demoralizing to work on a team where management wants you gone
-        - so do your peers, sometimes seems
-    - i sat out of the systemd debate and i'm happier for it
 - if this is the direction the bus is heading in, i'm getting off
-    - there are good engineers out there who value craft over shipping
-    - you have permission to view the world this way and act accordingly
     - to feel confident in your choice, you must understand that this is what you're doing
-        - you must also realize that not every peer/manager/employer feels the same way
     - this mismatch can be a source of frustration
     - it is arguably better to leave these frustrating things behind
     - don't try to make yourself into something that you are not
 - there is nothing wrong with that
 - if the world can't see that, the world's gonna lose a whole lot of skill
-    - i'm no longer willing to listen to people who tell me my values are flawed or my way of being is wrong
 - i choose to believe the world will come crawling back to it
-    - it's also possible that we'll grow and change and become okay with it somehow
-        - the trajectory of life is not a handful of consequential decisions
-        - it is the sum of hundreds of minuscule choices made every day
-        - you can change your mind and admit you were wrong
-        - i've put embarrassing stuff online
-        - if you're not embarrassed you're not growing
 - but what the fuck do i know
 - thanks to everybody whose ideas i wove into this
     - at least i acknowledge, unlike an LLM